-The US Naval Academy is investigating (Sept 2004) a solution to its Dark Sky polution from its historical (but inefficient and poluting) street lamps.
-Over the next months, three lamps will be painted as suggested below, and the project will be re-assessed at that time for its success, and lack of any detraction in the historical appearance of the lamps.
-The three lamps are the three closest to the Observatory near college creek.
-[Unfortunately, PWC was out-sourced to AFM contractors and the work was never finished] Below is the original web page calling for action.
+Back in Sept 2004 we were finally successfull in getting the USNA Public Works Department to try a cheap-fix solution to its Dark Sky polution from its historical (but inefficient and poluting) light-bomb street lamps.
+Three lamps were to be painted internally with a white stripe to block the intense glare as suggested below, as a cheap solution to the night sky polution without any detraction to the historical appearance of the lamps.
+The three lamps were to be the three closest to the Observatory near college creek which make the observatory nearly useless at night (when the stars are supposed to be UP.
+[Unfortunately, PWC was out-sourced to contractors and the work was never finished].

 BAD LIGHTING: ...
 GOOD LIGHTING:

-The street lamps at USNA are euphamistically referred to as LIGHT BOMBS because they direct light and wasted energy indiscriminantly in all directions... trying to turn night into day.
+The older street lamps at USNA are euphamistically referred to as LIGHT BOMBS because they direct light and wasted energy indiscriminantly in all directions... trying to turn night into day.
 See the small graphic top left.
 They pollute the night sky, harm the visibility of pilots, impact driver safety with glare directly into the eyes of drivers, and waste half of their energy radiating light upwards where no one needs it or wants it.
-Good lighting, as shown on the figure on the top right, wastes no energy upwards and directs the light onto the ground where it is needed.
+Good lighting, as shown next to it on the top right, wastes no energy upwards and directs the light onto the ground where it is needed.
 Our proposed cheap-fix is shown below: